adzcai/rlbook/book/1_intro/intro.md

 Welcome to the study of reinforcement learning!
-This set of lecture notes accompanies the undergraduate course CS/STAT 184 and is intended to be a friendly yet rigorous introduction to this exciting and active subfield of machine learning.
+This set of lecture notes accompanies the undergraduate course CS/STAT 184 and is intended to be a friendly yet rigorous introduction to this active subfield of machine learning.
 Here are some questions you might have before embarking on this journey: